A calm, January home reset for the spaces you see and use every day.

 4. Swap One Harsh Light for a Softer Glow

-Light changes how a room feels long before you change any furniture.
+Light changes how a room feels far more quickly than most people expect.
 A January reset doesn’t require new lamps—just a thoughtful swap.

 - Choose one room where you tend to unwind.